Three separate discussions.

 WATERCRESS AND HYDROPONICS.

 Watercress grows abundantly in local creeks.
-However what stops restaurant staff from collecting it, is that tourists who come from countries such as England, where watercress is valued, have awareness of advisory health warnings on gathering wild cress, due to the risk of being infected with the liver fluke parasite.
-Therefore growing cress in a pond has potential.
+However restaurant staff won't touch it.
+Their clients come from countries where watercress is valued, such as England.
+They have an awareness of the health warnings on gathering wild cress, due to the risk of being infected with the liver fluke parasite.
+Therefore growing cress in ponds has local potential